9 Benefits of Eating Watermelon That Surprised Us

 Although there’s no single food that can completely turn back the clock, watermelon has many nutrients to help support skin health.

-First, its rich vitamin C content helps boost collagen production.
+First, vitamin C isn’t just a powerhouse for your immune system; it’s one of the many benefits of eating watermelon for skin.
+Its rich vitamin C content helps boost collagen production.
 Without this antioxidant, your body can’t make collagen.
 (Collagen is a protein in your skin that provides structure and support.
 So, a lack of collagen in your skin can lead to wrinkles and a loss of elasticity.)